How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 Fig

-From the menu, click on “Process Panel”, and this will display all the transaction types, date range, total records, and status as in Fig below.
+From the menu, click on “Process Panel”, which will display all the transaction types, date range, total records, and status, as shown in the Fig below.

 Fig